Skip to main content

 ๐Ÿ‘ฉโ€๐ŸŽ“["๐Ÿ‘ฉโ€๐ŸŽ“"][128105, 8205, 127891]

-This function splits a string into grapheme clusters, not scalars.
+This function splits a string into grapheme clusters:

 ["GraphemeClusters", "Hello"]